rpanic/vale-contracts/README.md

-# Mina zkApp: Tictactoe
+# Mina zkApp: Vale Multisig

-This template uses TypeScript.
+Find the corresponding UI repository at [Vale-UI](https://github.com/rpanic/vale-ui)

 ## How to build